Nicklaus Design Facts

 Muirfield Village Golf Club is home to the Memorial Tournament, one of golf's most prestigious events - a goal Jack set for the course when he first walked the property.

-The result of that dedication and ingenuity is a firm recognized throughout the world as the industry leader with a résumé of close to 350 spectacular courses in more than 32 countries and nearly 40 states.
+The result of that dedication and ingenuity is a firm recognized throughout the world as the industry leader, with a résumé of more than 390 spectacular courses in 41 countries and 39 states.
 No other design firm has produced more world-ranked or championship golf courses and no firm has more current projects under construction or in development globally than Nicklaus Design.
 Yet as unique as each design is, they all share Nicklaus Design's philosophy of working closely with clients, enhancing the natural environment and creating courses that are both challenging and enjoyable for players of all levels.

-The accolades that followed Jack Nicklaus' storied tournament career mand the honors that hang like badges on his playing legacy have followed the Golden Bear into his second career as a golf-course designer.
+The accolades that followed Jack Nicklaus' storied tournament career and the honors that hang like badges on his playing legacy have followed the Golden Bear into his second career as a golf-course designer.